AraBlocks/ara-filesystem/README.md

   - `password` - Owner's password for this `AFS`
   - `estimate` - optional Flag to check cost of `deploy`
   - `keyringOpts` - optional Keyring options

+If an estimate, returns the `cost` (in ETH), otherwise returns the Ethereum address where the contract was deployed.

 ```js
 const { deploy } = require('ara-filesystem')